bcoin-org/brpc/README.md

 programmer is forced to use hex strings inside of the JSON serialization.
 This is inefficient.

-BRPC works only with binary data.
 Furthermore, most event-based abstractions on top of websockets introduce an enormous amount of bloat due to the inclusion of fallback transports (xhr, longpolling, etc) as well as even higher level abstractions (channels).

-BRPC gives you a simple event based interface and nothing else.
+BRPC works only with binary data and gives you a simple event based interface without anything else.
 No channels, no fallback, no complicated handshakes or feature testing over HTTP.

 ## Specification